Dawson County Probate Court

 *Note: Pre-marital counseling must include at least six hours of instruction involving marital issues, which may include but not be limited to: (a) conflict management, (b) communication skills, (c) financial responsibilities, (d) child and parenting responsibilities; and (e) extended family roles.
 The program must have been completed within twelve months prior to the application, and the couple must have undergone the premarital education together.
 To qualify, the premarital education must have been performed by: (a) a professional counselor, social worker, or marriage and family therapist; (b) a psychiatrist; (c) a psychologist; or (d) an active member of the clergy when in the course of his or her service as clergy, or the designee of such active member of the clergy, provided the designee is skilled and trained in premarital education.

-- Must be a resident of Dawson County, Georgia
+- Must be a resident of Dawson County, Georgia and provide proof of Dawson County, Georgia residency

-- Fees: $74.25 cash only to be paid at the time of application and $5.00 cash which must be presented to the Detention Center at the time the applicant appears for fingerprinting.
+- $74.25 cash only to be paid at the time of application and $5.00 cash which must be presented to the Detention Center at the time the applicant appears for fingerprinting.

 - The license, when approved, is valid for five years.